Sam-Si/Vector-Space-Model-aka-TF-IDF/README.md

   of structures holds the docIds and their corresponding TF-IDF scores, which is sorted in de- scending order of their scores.
 The first 10 among them are displayed to the user as the re- sults of the query.

+# The Advanced Search Boolean Retrieval Model

+* The code contains two major structures, the nodes for the postings list (it is implemented as **  linked list) and the hash table (the dictionary).
+      Each node stores a document ID (int doc_id), a term frequency corresponding to the particular document (int frequency), and the frequency score (double score) along with a pointer to the next node.
+  **  The dictionary is implemented as a hash table, where each unit has a structure called
+      terms.
+Each term has a string to store the term (char s[50]), the total term frequency in the corpus (t_frequency), the document frequency (doc_frequency).
+The maximum length of the term is taken to be 50 bytes, since the longest English word is around 45 characters

+* The advanced search program takes one line at a time, tokenizes it and each token is pro- cessed through a Case-Folding algorithm and is then added to the inverted index.
+The doc- ument Frequency and term frequency is calculated and updated in the index if the term al- ready exists.
+If not, a new entry for the term is created.
+This process is repeated for all the words in the document, and for every document in the corpus, and the index is constructed.

+* The dictionary is implemented as a hash table, with a hash functions that uses two prime numbers, 101 and 17, to get a unique hash value for each term.
+The size of the dictionary has a limit of 1,100,000 words, being the maximum number of English words as of Jan 21, 2014.

+* After the inverted index has been completely constructed, it now takes the query and tok- enizes it.
+Each token generated has a posting list in the inverted index, and these posting lists are merged to give a final postings lists that contains the list of documents in which the query terms occur.
+Spaces between terms is taken to be an ’and’ of the terms and the solu- tion contains only those documents that have all of the terms tokenized from the query.